wtsi-hgi/irobot-client/README.md

 pip install -r cwl_requirements.txt cwl-runner cwl_wrapper.cwl config_example.yml
 ```
-The above command should return a test_text.txt file to your working directory.
+If the Bissell container is up and running, the above command should return a test_text.txt file to your working directory.
 To specify a different output directory use the cwl-runner `--outdir OUTDIR` option.

 ## Deployment